Puli Alam: Land use

+The city has 4 districts and a total land area of 38 km2 or 3752 ha.

 Climate

-Puli Alam is at high altitude.
+Pul-i-Alam is at high altitude.
 It features a hot-summer humid continental climate (Dsa) under the Köppen climate classification.
 It has hot, dry summers and cold, snowy winters.
 The average temperature in Puli Alam is 11.0 °C, while the annual precipitation averages 306 mm.

 July is the hottest month of the year with an average temperature of 24.7 °C. The coldest month, January, has an average temperature of -6.8 °C.